 The circumstances should not be expected to occur routinely

-Stabilization is considered to be specific purpose for the purposes of classifying fund balance resources, and should be reported as restricted or committed based on the fund criteria previously listed.
-The 2017 special session Senate Bill 9 provides for a Budget Stabilization Reserve Fund.
+Stabilization is considered to be a specific purpose, when classifying fund balance resources, and should be reported as restricted or committed based on the fund criteria previously listed.
+Section 17-7-130, MCA allows for a Budget Stabilization Reserve Fund and is considered to be committed fund balance for ACFR reporting purposes.

 J. General Fund-Fund Balance